vermantjarne/Angular-The_Complete_Guide-Udemy_Course/README.md

-# Angular-The_Complete_Guide-Udemy_Course
+# Angular - The Complete Guide (Udemy Course)
-The complete package of all projects from the Udemy course "Angular - The Complete Guide".
+This repository contains every project created for the Udemy course [Angular - The Complete Guide](https://www.udemy.com/course/the-complete-guide-to-angular-2) by [Maximilian Schwarzmüller](https://www.udemy.com/user/maximilian-schwarzmuller/).
+This repository is created with the intention of being able to revisit barebone projects and concepts of the Angular framework.